 D'Arcy submitted a request for reconsideration of the appeal refusal before the Court of Santiago.
 However, the court found that the ICA Law was fully suitable to govern the arbitration.
 Given that the Act of Retroactive Effect of Law of 1861 established that the laws concerning judgments prevail once they come into force, and they do not affect the contract but the procedural rules of the arbitration, the court found that the arbitrator was entitled to determine the ICA Law as the law applicable to the arbitral proceedings.
-Therefore, the Court of Santiago dismissed the request for annulment.
+Thereupon, the Court of Santiago dismissed the request for annulment.
 B.4 Publicis Groupe Holdings B.V. v.
-Arbitrator Mr. Vial

-Publicis Groupe Holdings B.V. challenged an arbitral award by filing a request for annulment before the Court of Appeal of Santiago.
+Arbitrator Mr. Vial12 Publicis Groupe Holdings B.V. challenged an arbitral award by filing a request for annulment before the Court of Appeal of Santiago.
 Publicis alleged that the award was issued in contravention of the Chilean public order, in both substantive and procedural aspects.
-In particular, Publicis held that both the existence and the determination of damages in the arbitral award were not based on legally rendered evidence, instead consisting of mere speculations that lacked of any supporting antecedent.
+In particular, Publicis held that both the existence and the determination of damages in the arbitral award were not based on legally rendered evidence, instead consisting of mere speculation that lacked any supporting antecedent.
 Besides, Publicis alleged that the lack of legally rendered evidence was mandatorily regulated by the Code of Civil Procedure.

-However, the Court found that no breach was made in the arbitral ruling, given that all evidence in the arbitration procedure was rendered according to the rules of procedure that governed such arbitration procedure.
-Therefore, the Court dismissed the request for annulment.

-&lt;sup>12 Court of Appeal of Santiago, Docket No. 9134-2007.
+However, the court found that no breach was made in the arbitral ruling, given that all evidence in the arbitration procedure was rendered according to the rules of procedure that governed such arbitration procedure.
+Therefore, the court dismissed the request for annulment.
+12 Court of Appeal of Santiago, Docket No. 9134-2007.

-B.5 Administradora Río Claro S.A. v.
-Arbitrator Mr. Jana

-In April 2017, the Court of Appeals of Santiago dismissed a complaint filed by Administradora Río Claro against the arbitrator Mr. Andrés Jana.
-Among other issues, Rio Claro argued that the arbitrator gave value to depositions made by dependents of the counterparty, and that allowed the counterparty to submit allegations after the discussion phase of the arbitration was closed.

-As expected, the Court of Santiago dismissed the complaint on the basis that pursuant to the ICA Law, the only available mechanism to challenge an arbitral award is the request for annulment.
-Therefore, the Supreme Court found the complaint to be inadmissible - thus consolidating a longstanding precedent on this matter.
+Administradora Río Claro S.A. v.
+Arbitrator Mr. Jana13 B 5 In April 2017, the Court of Appeals of Santiago dismissed a complaint filed by Administradora Río Claro against the arbitrator Mr. Andrés Jana.
+Among other issues, Rio Claro argued that the arbitrator gave value to depositions made by dependents of the counterparty, and that allowed said counterparty to submit allegations even after the discussion phase of the arbitration was closed.
+As expected, the Court of Santiago dismissed the complaint, on the basis that pursuant to the ICA Law, the only way available to challenge an arbitral award is the request for annulment.
+Therefore, the Supreme Court found the complaint to be inadmissible, thus consolidating a longstanding precedent on this matter.
+13 Court of Appeal of Santiago, Docket No. 3390-2017.